Please note that by continuing to use this site you consent to the terms of our

 Sandbox Analyzer provides a breakdown of unknown files that have been analysed by the sandbox feature, with a severity score from 0 (completely harmless) to 100 (clearly malicious).

 The Configuration page lets you make configuration changes for the console itself.
-Amongst other things, you can set up 2-factor authentication here.

 Clicking the bell icon in the top right-hand corner opens the Notifications panel.
 This displays a list of events such as logins and detections.
 Clicking on an item displays a paragraph of information within the panel.
 For example, for Login From New Device you can see the device IP address, device operating system, browser used, and date and time.
 To get even more information, click on Show more, and you will be taken to the full details page in the main pane of the console.